 Think about the Weather

-One thing you should think about is the climate of where you are moving.
-Your plant might not be able to thrive in your new home, because of factors like the weather or the sunlight.
-Your plant may be better off if you re-home it with a friend or a relative in your current area.
-Here is a helpful map that can teach you about what plants thrive best in your home.
-But, you might be too attached to your plants to leave them behind.
-There are still things you can do to help your plant friend adapt to your new home.
+However, you might be too attached to your plants to leave them behind.
+There are things you can do to help your plant friend adapt to a new home.
 You could consider investing in a UV lamp, a humidifier, or a dehumidifier to help your plants thrive.
-Or, you could keep plants in a warmer room in the house rather than outside on a patio.
+You could also try keeping your plants in a warmer room in the house rather than outside.

 Plan How to Do It